biogren/ETL/readme.md

 #### How to use the data

-I have decided to use the CVS data format for calculations
+If you want to use the CVS data format for calculations:

 * Use python script to extact data from http://airviro.klab.ee/ (`fetch_air.ipynb`) and gather data into cvs file
-* Use Openrefine to transform columns into correct format (use `data_tranform.json`) - check for missing values and transform data.
-(If data is processed using phyton, can be skipped with the next step since formatting will be lost)
-* Use OpenRefine to export data into CVS file (can be skipped if phyton will be used)
 * Use python script to calculate monthly and daily average values and generate new csv files (`Daily_monthly_calc.ipynb`)
 * OpenRefine can be used to transform the daily and montly data to sql

+If you want to use sql for calculations:

+* Use python script to extact data from http://airviro.klab.ee/ (`fetch_air.ipynb`) and gather data into cvs file
+* Use Openrefine to transform columns into correct format (use `data_tranform.json`)
+* Use OpenRefine to export data into SQL file (prepare a file 'air-2022-csv.sql')
+* Open file 'air-2022-csv.sql' in DB client
+* Use SQL script to calculate monthly and daily average values and generate new DB tables (`sql_average.sql`)